JoanyMcKarelyn/Ahead-of-the-Classes-Joseph-Edit/README.md

-# Ahead of the Classes - Joseph Edit
+# Ahead of the Classes Lite

-This mod is a lite and rebalanced version of Danae and Merlord's [Ahead of the Classes](https://www.nexusmods.com/morrowind/mods/50346), with compatibility for [Better Character Classes](https://www.nexusmods.com/morrowind/mods/47078), and without all the new playable classes that Danae worked very hard to create and TR OAAB dependency.
+Lite version of Danae and Merlord's [Ahead of the Classes](https://www.nexusmods.com/morrowind/mods/50346), adding starting equipment and spells without new classes.

+What's lite about this mod is one, cutting out all the NPC classes, TR classes, new classes that Danae worked very hard on, and two, removing or replacing all modded gear, including OAAB TR items.
+But it also adds and changes a few features:
-This is a standalone version and no esp needed.
-To download the mod, click 'Code' and then 'Download zip'.

-In vanilla Morrowind, the Imperials gives you basically nothing, just dumps you on the Bitter Coast, and tells you to go find Caius Cosades.
-While the 'starting from nothing and now we're here' experience can be great, it gets annoying if you're someone who starts new characters very often.
-What this mod does is that your character will have some basic starting gear that's based on your class.
-Nothing too crazy though.
-It just gives a fighting chance against a rat.

-The loadouts have been changed to better suit [BTB's Game Improvements - Necro Edit](https://www.nexusmods.com/morrowind/mods/47129).
-The average budget is 185 gold, with lowest being 50 and the highest being 500.
-Every preset class has 2 loadouts to randomly pick from.
-All modded gear has been removed or replaced by vanilla items/spells.
-Custom class loadouts have been greatly modified as well.
-All starting characters have 'random' clothing and gold.
-Characters whose custom class has Magic as specialization will be given robes.

-The preset loadouts are for Better Character Classes only, which means if you don't have that installed, all the vanilla playable classes uses custom class formula to decide what gear to add.
+- Compatible with [Better Character Classes](https://www.nexusmods.com/morrowind/mods/47078): the original is not compatible with Better Character Classes.
+The preset loadouts from this mod are for Better Character Classes only, which means if you don't have that installed, all the vanilla playable classes will use the skill mapping to decide what to add instead.
+- Equipments and spells downgrade: The average budget is 185 gold, with lowest being 50 and the highest being 500.
+- Every preset class has 2 loadouts to randomly pick from.
+- Custom class loadouts have been greatly modified: All starting characters have 'random' clothing and gold.
+Characters specializing in magic will be given robes.

+I consider this mod to be a middle ground between [Merlord's Starting Equipment](https://www.nexusmods.com/morrowind/mods/47283) and [Ahead of the Classes](https://www.nexusmods.com/morrowind/mods/50346), both of which are created by Ordinator Danae and Merlord.
+All credits go to them, since I did nothing more than tweaking the custom classes table.
+I am very grateful that they let me upload it here.